ma-ha/rest-web-ui/README.md

 All you need is a modern web browser -- and a web service somewhere.

 No web application server (JEE, Tomcat, NodeJS, PHP, ...) is required to run the GUI!
+So you can serve complex web apps even from a Raspberry Pi really fast.

 But to make life easier there are packaged REST backends available:
 * <a href="https://www.npmjs.com/package/easy-web-app" target="_blank">NodeJS package</a>: `npm install easy-web-app`